APTITUDE-Consortium/wp2-trust-specifications/topics/trust-architecture.md

 ## Definitions

-In this section we give a precise meaning to the Entities, Components, Roles, Services and Processe which are relevant for the specification.
+In this section we give a precise meaning to the Entities, Components, Roles, Services and Processes which are relevant for the specification.
 The following definition are mutuated from the terminology already present in the ARF.

 An **Entity** is a distinct legal, or natural person that participates in the ecosystem.
 Entities possess an identity and are accountable for the actions of the Components they operate, or whose operation they delegate to other Entities.
 The following Entities are present in this specification:
 - **User/Wallet Holder**: The natural or legal person who controls the Wallet Unit.
 - **Relying Party (RP)**: A natural or legal person that relies upon presentation of Attestations from a Wallet Unit for the provision of a service.
 - **Attestation Provider**: An Entity responsible for issuing Attestations to the Wallet Unit.
-This includes Qualified Trust Service Providers (QTSP) issuing Qualified EAAs.
+This includes Qualified Trust Service Providers (QTSP) issuing Qualified Electronic Attestation of Attributes (QEAA).
 - **Wallet Provider**: An Entity that provides the Wallet Solution (software and related backend services) to the User.
-- **Registrar**: An Entity responsible for onboasrding, registering other ecosystem participants and maintaining authoritative records of their identity, public key material and authorizations.
+- **Registrar**: An Entity responsible for onboarding and registering other ecosystem participants, as well as maintaining authoritative records of their identity, public key material and authorizations.
-- **Trust Service Providers (TSP)**: An entity that provides one or more trust services.
+- **Trust Service Provider (TSP)**: An entity that provides one or more trust services.
-- **Supervisory Bodies**: An Entity responsible for the supervision of Trust Service Providers, Attestation Providers, and other actors within the EUDIW ecosystem to ensure compliance with the relevant regulations.
+- **Supervisory Body**: An Entity responsible for the supervision of Trust Service Providers, Attestation Providers, and other actors within the EUDIW ecosystem to ensure compliance with the relevant regulations.

 A **Component** is a functional unit, software module, or subsystem operated by an Entity to perform specific technical operations within the EUDIW ecosystem.
 An Entity may operate multiple distinct Components.
 A Component is defined by its function within the architecture, regardless of which Entity physically operates it.
 For example, an Entity may delegate the operation of a Component to a specialized Trust Service Provider, regardless the Component in question remains within the Entity's logical domain.
 The following Components are present in this specification:
 - **Wallet Unit** (Wallet Solution Component): The specific instantiation of the Wallet software installed on the User's device.